AbhinavT01/ADVANCE-OCR-SYSTEM/README.md

 - pp.py: sample  file  to check bank_data  algorithm
 - doc_text_detect2:  testing for  structured document data as present in file . but sometimes data  is very diSoriented.

-## Acknowledgements

-Special thanks to Ashish K. Dash and Mallesham katnam from CotTheta LLC for mentoring and guidance throughout this project.

 This updated README provides a comprehensive overview of your project, including installation instructions, usage, and detailed descriptions of each file's functionality, specifically highlighting the license and bank card recognition features, as well as the document detection capabilities, including handling multiple paragraphs and handwritten paragraphs using the Google Cloud Vision API.
 The additions also include descriptions for the testing scripts and the experimental auto-rotation script.